tienyulin/docker-frp-sample/README.md

 ```

 ## Edit frp
-Both frpc and frps put `ini` file under `/usr/bin/frp/`.
+Both frpc and frps put `ini` file under `/usr/bin/frp/` in container.
 Editing the setting in `ini` file, then restart the container.